daattali/beautiful-jekyll/_posts/2021-10-27-how-to-create-an-nfs-persistent-volume-pv-on-synolgy-nas-in-kubernetes.md

     kubectl exec -it test-htpc-6b7f57565d-54jkw -- ls /video

 And there you have it.
 Now you can manage your persistentVolumes on synology and persistentVolumeClaims from kubernetes.
 If you delete them, the data won't be impacted.
 You can connect it to several pods when need for added flexibility...
 It's generally beneficial to work that way.
+You can even see them in [Octant ](https://www.vxav.fr/2021-10-25-octant-vmware-open-source-ui-dashboard-for-kubernetes/)if you're interested in a Dashboard UI for Kubernetes.

+### Conclusion

+Thanks for following this blog.
+I am writing more content on Kubernetes these days but I won't leave vSphere on the side of the road just yet, especially with how things are going with Tanzu.
+Creating a Persistent Volume on Synology is a great way to get started with Kubernetes and get a grasp of what you can do with it in terms of storage persistency.